-- A backend with a local agent (without remote agent management capability). - A monitor (without remote monitoring capability). - A client (without remote and managed server capabilities).
+- A backend with a local agent (without remote agent management capability) to support ESXi 7.x and ESXi 8.x. - A monitor (without remote monitoring capability). - A client (without remote and managed server capabilities).

 The StandAlone installer has the following features and limitations: